alan-turing-institute/data-safe-haven/docs/how_to_guides/administrator/how-to-be-a-sysadmin.md

   + NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 + Tear down the package mirrors by running `./Teardown_SHM_Package_Mirrors.ps1 -shmId <SHM ID> -tier <desired tier>`, where `<SHM ID>` is the [management environment ID](#management-environment-id) specified in the configuration file.
 + This will take **a few minutes** to run.

+## :boot: Reboot any SHM and SRE that was shut down

+Sometimes the SHM and SREs may get shut down unexpectedly.
+One reason could be the project Azure subscription running out of credits.
+When this happens, do the following:

+On your **deployment machine**.

++ Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](<https://github.com/alan-turing-institute/data-safe-haven>).
++ Open a Powershell terminal and navigate to the `deployment/administration` directory within the Safe Haven repository.
++ Run `./SHM_Manage_VMs.ps1 -shmId <shm id> -Action EnsureStarted -Group All` to restart the SHM
++ For each SRE, run `./SRE_Manage_VMs.ps1 -shmId <shm id> -sreId <sre id> -Action EnsureStarted`